ProjecVirgil/VirgilAI/README.md

         "merros":["email","password"]
     }
    ```
-7. when/if the installation is go done and you setup the json, just run the python file main.py
+7. when/if the installation is go done and you have setup the json, just run the python file main.py

 ## How to use
 > Simply run the command `python main.py` or `python3 main.py` in the terminal 📃

 ## IMPORTANT!!
 The project is very young and is in alpha, indeed missing a good code, there are a lot of bugs or problem and the AI working principle in Italian expect for the part of AI, also the assistant is personalize only via code (for now). 🐛

-There are various path to modify and where is necesarry modify with the correct path 🛣️
+There are different  path to modify and where is necesarry modify with the correct path 🛣️

 - file TurnTheLight.py (Moduls,Theligh) line 10
 - file WhatsIs.py (Moduls,TheWeather) line 11